2 Days in Skopje

 Aen Hotel

-As our hotel was only one and a half kilometers from the bus station, we decided to walk.
-The weather was fine and we figured, why not?
+We decided to walk because our hotel was only one and a half kilometers from the bus station.
+The weather was fine, and we figured, why not?

-In hindsight, with the unseasonably warm weather, a cab may have been a better choice.
-We arrived around noon and lucked out as I believe we ended up with the nicest room at the hotel, at the end of the hall with a view of the town square.
+In hindsight, a cab may have been a better choice given the unseasonably warm weather.
+We arrived around noon and lucked out.
+I believe we ended up with the nicest room at the hotel, at the end of the hall with a view of the town square.

-We had booked two nights at the Aen Hotel, a central location in the Old Town, and paid $35.00 per night.
-The room rate included WiFi and a decent breakfast buffet where only the coffee fell short of expectations.
+We booked two nights at the Aen Hotel, a central location in the Old Town, and paid $35.00 per night.
+The room rate included WiFi and a decent breakfast buffet, but only the coffee fell short of expectations.

-The buffet included bread, jam, cheese, soft cheeses, eggs, olives, cucumber, tomatoes, and cereals.
-To rectify the lack of good coffee we brought our own Nescafe to the breakfast buffet.
+The buffet included bread, jam, cheese, soft cheeses, eggs, olives, cucumbers, tomatoes, and cereals.
+To compensate for the lack of good coffee, we brought our own Nescafé to the breakfast buffet.

 A double decker bus in Skopje